matt-mekha/HRTF/README.md

 A simple [Head-Related Transfer Function](https://en.wikipedia.org/wiki/Head-related_transfer_function) demo made in Kotlin that allows you to hear sounds with direction and elevation just using stereo headphones.

 ## Details
-* Frequency attenuation based on three variables: frequency, which ear, azimuth, and elevation.
+* Frequency scaling based on the following variables: frequency, which ear, azimuth, and elevation.
 * Distance attenuation following the inverse square law.
 * Interaural time differences to simulate the speed of sound.